Myths About Homelessness

 Permanent supportive housing means an apartment building that is home to people who need income assistance and 24/7 support to keep them healthy and safe.

-But, according to Calgary-specific research, this isn’t the case!
-Our housing partner, HomeSpace, builds, owns and manages a portfolio of permanent supportive housing buildings throughout the city that provide Calgarians with a home and 24/7 supports from a homeless-serving agency.
-Researcher Avison Young looked at the prices of residential properties in close proximity to two of their buildings and found no negative impact on residential property values.
+But, this isn’t true!
+In Calgary, researcher Avison Young looked at the prices of residential properties in close proximity to two of their buildings and found no negative impact on residential property values.

 Myth 7: Providing permanent supportive housing will make people dependent on the system

-People who live in permanent supportive housing are required to pay rent according to a rate based on their income level (typically 30%).
-Some also pay rent at the market rate to help CHF’s partners subsidize those who need more help.
-And if it is appropriate, agency supports can help a resident live independently over time.
+False.
+People who live in permanent supportive housing actually pay rent according to a rate based on their income level (typically 30%).
+Some also pay rent at the market rate to help agencies subsidize those who need more help.
+And if appropriate, agency supports can help a resident live independently over time.

 Myth 8: Housing people is a waste of taxpayer money